Rsantct/pAudio/doc/README.md

 ## Audio software

-- [BlackHole](https://github.com/ExistentialAudio/BlackHole#installation-instructions) to route your audio.
+- [BlackHole](https://github.com/ExistentialAudio/BlackHole) to route your audio.
+Please do not use the Homebrew installation method currently does not work, install it by downloading the [official package](https://existential.audio/blackhole).

 - [Node.js](https://nodejs.org/en) to serve the control web page (Choose the recommended `LTS` version).